INCATools/pandasaurus_cxg/README.md

 ## Usage

-`AnndataEnricher` and `AnndataAnalyzer` can be used individually as well as with `AnndataEnrichmentAnalyzer`, A wrapper class for AnndataEnricher and AnndataAnalyzer.
+The `AnndataEnricher` and `AnndataAnalyzer` classes can be used both individually and in conjunction with the `AnndataEnrichmentAnalyzer` wrapper class.
+The `AnndataEnrichmentAnalyzer` class serves as a convenient way to leverage the functionalities of both `AnndataEnricher` and `AnndataAnalyzer`.

-You can find a couple of examples below;
+### Using AnndataEnricher and AnndataAnalyzer Individually

+You can use the `AnndataEnricher` and `AnndataAnalyzer` classes separately to perform specific tasks on your data.
+For instance, `AnndataEnricher` facilitates data enrichment, while `AnndataAnalyzer` provides various analysis tools for Anndata objects.

 ```python
 from pandasaurus_cxg.anndata_enricher import AnndataEnricher